Alright y’all, am I the asshole?

 For example, training a recall can be challenging, but is a great example of what reinforcers can look like.

-Most recall training starts with creating enthusiasm and excitement for the key word (“Here!”, “Come”, etc).
+My go-to recall training technique starts with creating enthusiasm and excitement for the key word (“Here!”, “Come”, etc).
 A really popular way to do this is having a super high value reward in your hands, and also to add motion to our recall word by running away and having a little chase game.
 But!
 Let’s consider our environment and what happens after the recall is done to add more enthusiasm!

-Let’s use my dog Ghost as an example…When in the backyard, I love practicing recall.
+Let’s use my dog Ghost as an example.
+When in the backyard, I love practicing recall.
 But, I don’t recall Ghost to go inside!
 She loves to be outside, especially in the woods.
 Sniffing, exploring, chasing, all the best things are outside!
-So when we practice recall, after she comes to me, she may get some cookies but the better ‘reinforcer’ from what I can observe, is that she gets to stay outside.
+So when we practice recall, after she comes to me, she may get some cookies but the better reinforcer, from what I can observe, is that she gets to stay outside.

-Now let’s use my dog Eden as an example… I love him dearly.
-But he is what we call an inside dog.
+Now let’s use my dog Eden as an example.
+I love him dearly, but he is what we call an inside dog.
 Too hot, too cold, too hard, too soft; let’s just say, the couch by the AC is his favorite place to be on any given day.
 When we’re in the backyard, and I practice recall… That’s right, we’re going inside!

 Responding in Our Community and IRL